ACADEMICS – Covid19

 If students have a medical condition that prevents them from wearing a mask, or any other conditions (e.g. allergies to a medicine) they should contact GLi prior to attending the program to review alternative arrangements.

-Our outside activities during the spring program usually include excursions outside of Rome, service learning, museum and site visits, lectures in the open, events, tastings, and cooking classes.
+Our outside activities during 2021 onsite programs usually include excursions outside of Rome, service learning, museum and site visits, lectures in the open, events, tastings, and cooking classes.
 We will carry out these normal program activities to the extent that we can carry them out logistically in accordance with requirements and precautionary measures put into place by the Italian government.

 All excursions including activities and locations will be reviewed in advance for feasibility of social distancing and general health at the destination, e.g. any recent cases of Covid-19, time since last case reported, local rules around Covid-19 prevention, resources available locally for emergencies.
 For field excursions by private transportation, we aim to work with vendors who will follow precautions such as seating arranged to allow for social distancing, drivers and tour guides who wear masks, hand sanitizers available on the transportation, evidence of pre-trip sanitizing bus/transport vehicles.
 For field excursions by public transportation (buses, trains, trams), face coverings will be required.
 Moreover, social distancing will be observed, limiting normal capacity and commuters need to plan extra time for travel.
 Students also should follow Covid-19 related signage on public transport and platforms including entrances, exits and paths.
 For excursions requiring overnight stay, we aim to work with lodging vendors will respect cleaning/disinfection regimen for rooms/common areas, provide hand-sanitizer in common spaces, limit occupancy in rooms and lifts, require wearing masks and social distancing in common spaces, offer service at the table instead of buffet service.
 For arranged meals during activities and excursions (in restaurants, etc), buffet style meals, family style meals or meal sharing are forbidden.